samisalreadytaken/keyframes/README.md

 Suggested Key Binds  | Command :-------------------:|---------------
-`F`                  | `kf_select`
+`F`                  | `kf_select_path`
+`Z`                  | `kf_undo`
-`X`                  | `kf_insert`
+`X`                  | `kf_redo`
 `C`                  | `kf_replace`
+`V`                  | `kf_insert`

-### Exported file
+### File export
 You can open the exported file (`.log`) with any text editor.
 You must replace `L ` with blank, i.e. remove, for the data to work.

-Once you have cleared the exported file, copy and paste it in the `keyframes_data.nut` file, which you can also open with any text editor.
+Once you have cleared the exported file, either copy and paste it all in the `keyframes_data.nut` file, or rename the file extension to `.nut` and add it in the data file with `IncludeScript("kf_data_00000000.nut")`.

 The data name can only contain letters and numbers, it cannot start with a number.
 You can store as much data as you want, and load any at any time.

+You may reload the files with `kf_loadfile`, load named data with `script kf_load()`.

+You can convert old saved data to new version by loading and saving - `script kf_load( my_saved_data )`, `kf_savekeys`/`kf_savepath`.

 ### Implementation notes
-Position and angle values are interpolated using Catmull-Rom splines between two consecutive keyframes.
+Spline interpolation requires 4 keyframes to interpolate between 2 keyframes.
+For this reason the very first and the very last keyframes do not have paths leading to and from them, but they affect the interpolation of the keyframes next to them.
+If desired, `kf_auto_fill_boundaries` can be used to toggle automatic duplication of these boundary keyframes.

 FOV values are interpolated between two consecutive _FOV keys_, independent of the pos-ang keys.
-Thus, the FOV data on the very first (KEY 0) keyframe is discarded.
 The playback starts with FOV set to data on KEY 1.
 If KEY 1 FOV data is omitted, it is set to 90.

-Modifying the position or angle data, including camera roll, of any key requires compilation before seeing the changes in playback.
-Whereas for FOV datas, the user can see their changes in playback without having to recompile.
+Modifying any keyframe requires compilation before seeing the changes in playback (`kf_play`) and in export (`kf_savepath`). `kf_preview` can be used to playback these changes without compilation.

+You may also select a portion of the compiled path with `kf_select_path` to playback while fine tuning your path.
+Use MOUSE1/MOUSE2 to select/cancel the selection.
+Use `kf_play_loop` to loop the playback.

+`kf_transform( int index, Vector offset, Vector rotation )`: index is the index of a keyframe to pivot the transform.
+If index is -1, average position of all keyframes is used as pivot point; if index is -2, current camera position (player) is used as pivot point.

+Example: `script kf_transform( 1, null, Vector(0, 90, 0) )` rotates all keyframes 90 degrees horizontally (yaw) around keyframe 1.

+Example: `script kf_transform( 0, Vector(0, 0, 64), null )` moves all keyframes 64 units vertically.

 ## Changelog
 See [CHANGELOG.txt](CHANGELOG.txt)

 ## License
 You are free to use, modify and share this script under the terms of the GNU GPLv2.0 license.
 In short, you must keep the copyright notice, and make your modifications public under the same license if you distribute it.